 However, there are some strategies that may help you impact your credit history by paying your bills.

 Rent Reporting Services

 While rent payments are usually reported to a credit bureau, you can pay a service to report your rent payments which may help you build your credit report.

 Most of these services may charge you some sort of sign-up fee, and then a monthly charge to report your rent payments.
 However, if you’re looking to build your credit history, this may be an option you may want to explore.
 Just remember to do thorough research on any rent reporting services you might be considering working with before you follow through.
 Why?
 Well, whenever you work with a financial institution of any sort, it’s important to put in the time to make sure they go about their business responsibly.
 For example, if you’re looking for an online loan, you’ll want to make sure they prioritize the safety of your personal information.

 Can I Hire a Company to Show Me How to Build Credit History?
 Can They Speed Things Up?

 When you first start to ask, “How long does it take to build credit?” you might start to wonder how you can speed up this process.
 Maybe you’ve seen credit repair companies that promise they can help you build your credit score by X points in 12 months.
 They may offer you services that may help you rebuild your credit.
-For example, some might offer credit counseling to help settle your debts, or handle your credit report disputes.

 It’s very important to know that any time you learn how to build credit history, you are the one doing most of the work.
 You’re the one carrying out good habits, sticking to a budget, and making your payments on time.